jamesdidathing/py-frameworks/README.md

 ## Current Progress
 - Created home page that displays a couple of mock posts by users, and implements template inheritance for a homepage link.
 - Added a login page using flask-wtf to create a form.
+- Using SQLite to store users in a database
+- Added registration form for new users which will utilise the database, using authentication for usernames and emails

 ## Prerequisites